kayg04/kayg.org/content/Updates/The Password Manager Situation.md

 5. No ability to create multiple databases
 6. The import from CSV from a Strongbox or a Bitwarden export is broken.

-I hope Apple improves it with upcoming iOS / MacOS releases because right now, it's not a serious attempt at storing passwords.
+I hope Apple improves it with upcoming iOS / MacOS releases because right now, it's not a serious attempt at storing and managing passwords.

 I guess the only nice thing about the Passwords app is that it's supported *almost* everywhere.
-If passwords.app is 99% reliable, strongbox has to be 98% at least.
+If strongbox is at least 98% reliable, passwords.app is a for-sure 99%.

 ### 1Password